johng7777/TUNE-Interview/README.md

 This is the code that produces Profiles for user.json and logs.json for the TUNE interview project that remains reasonably close to the project spec.

+## Install

+If you clone the site and run:

+* npm install

+* npm start

+The site should come up

 ## Explanation

 This was a very fun project.
 Thank you for the opportunity.
 I'm very sorry it is probably considered late, but I'm adamant to do it "right" with a reasonable cutoff short of perfection as opposed to "slopping it together"